Transfer from another college or university into the School of Nursing to earn a four-year BSN

 The School of Nursing accepts transfer students into the second year of our program.
 Transfer students from another school or college within UVA apply via a separate application.
 Working RNs can apply to the part-time RN to BSN.
-Students who have already completed a bachelor's degree in another field are ineligible to apply as a second-year transfer.
-Please consider the Master's Entry Program: Clinical Nurse Leader program.
+Students who have already completed a bachelor's degree in another field are ineligible to apply as a second-year transfer through programs like the Clinical Nurse Leader program.

 Students admitted as transfer students for fall 2015 will graduate from the School of Nursing in May 2018.

 Applications for admission will be considered through the Office of Undergraduate Admission with an initial review in the School of Nursing and may be obtained from the Office of Undergraduate Admission.
 The Office of Undergraduate Admission will waive the SAT/ACT requirement for any student who has been out of high school for five or more years.
 Particular attention should be paid to the instructions in the application pertaining to transfer students.

 To be considered for admission to this program, applicants must submit a completed application by the March 1 deadline and: